MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/the-changes-you-requested-to-the-table-were-not-successful-because-they-would-cr.md

 ---
-title: The changes you requested to the table were not successful because they would create duplicate values in the index, primary key, or relationship.
-(Error 3022)
+title: The changes you requested to the table were not successful because they would create duplicate values in the index, primary key, or relationship (Error 3022)
 keywords: jeterr40.chm5003022
 f1_keywords:
 - jeterr40.chm5003022